 You’ve likely seen the date/time log on the back of the entrance door to the restroom at a Super Target.
-This is used to show that the company is exercising ordinary care in checking the restrooms to make sure the floors are not slippery (and to keep the restroom relatively clean).
+This is used to show that the company is exercising ordinary care in checking the restrooms to ensure the floors are not slippery (and keep the restroom relatively clean).

-Take the same example, but assume Target failed to inspect the restroom that day, and the customer slips 5 or 6 hours after the vandalism occurred.
-Here, the customer, depending on what a jury decides, should be able to show that Target failed to keep the area in a safe condition.
+Take the same example, but assume Target failed to inspect the restroom that day, and the customer slips 5 or 6 hours after the vandalism.
+Here, depending on what a jury decides, the customer should be able to show that Target failed to keep the area safe.

 “Open & Obvious” is a Question for the Jury

-A plaintiff is highly unlikely to win a personal injury case if he or she slips and falls in the parking lot on ice, while it’s sleeting out in 20 degree weather, because the danger is “open and obvious.”
+A plaintiff is highly unlikely to win a personal injury case if he or she slips and falls in the parking lot on the ice while it’s sleeting out in 20-degree weather because the danger is “open and obvious.”
 Everyone knows icy roads are slippery.

 Other Slip and Fall Case Pitfalls & Evidence

-Plaintiffs have the “burden of proof” in personal injury cases to show that their version of what happened is “more probably true, than not.”
+In personal injury cases, plaintiffs have the “burden of proof” to show that their version of what happened is “more probably true than not.”